EBICAB

-EBICab is a trademark registered by Alstom (former Bombardier) for the equipment on board a train used as a part of an Automatic Train Control system.
+EBICab is a trademark registered by Alstom (formerly Bombardier) for the equipment on board a train used as a part of an Automatic Train Control system.
 Three different families exist, which are technically unrelated.

 EBICab 500/600

 EBICab 500 is Bombardier's implementation of the German PZB, the train protection system widely used in Germany, Austria and other countries, allowing operation up to 160 km/h.

 EBICab 600 is Bombardier's implementation of the German PZB and LZB as a combined STM.
 The LZB is used on high-speed tracks in Germany, up to 300 km/h.

 EBICab 700/900

 EBICab 700 was originally derived from Ericsson's SLR system in Sweden.
 Most trains in Sweden and Norway use a similar on-board system, Ansaldo L10000 (more known as ATC-2) from Bombardier's competitor Ansaldo STS (now Hitachi Rail STS).
 ATC-2 was also developed in Sweden.